VladimirDimov/jQuery-Datatables-Server-Side-Processing/README.md

 # jQuery Datatables Server Side Processing
 ASP NET component which adds functionality for automatic server side processing for the famous table plugin for jQuery.
+It uses IQueryable<T> interface to construct query expressions to your data collection which can be processed by an ORM like Entity Framework.

 Supports:
 - Paging;